 “I want to thank Hagar for all the support provided, and for all those who were willing to help, support and encourage me.
 Thank you for financially helping me with my grandmother’s illness.
 Financial help is one thing, but i was made to feel worthy and valued, and for that, I am so grateful.
 Most importantly, I was given a chance to change my life around and see hope for my future.
 Thank you.”

-In the future, Chanty plans on running her own business from home, and learn how to be a beautician.
+In the future, Chanty plans to learn how to be a beautician and to run her own business from home.
 She would like to save up enough money to send her son to school.
-Chanty also plans to learn computer skills and learn Chinese so she can earn a higher salary at work.
+Chanty also plans to learn computer skills and to learn Chinese so she can earn a higher salary at work.

 *Hagar pursues the highest degree of care and protection for its clients; names have been changed and images do not necessarily reflect the individual profiled.